Over 4,000 passionate and talented individuals make up this unique and important industry.

 Creative Access fills a gap in the current creative landscape by helping young people from black, Asian and other non-white minority ethnic (BAME) backgrounds, as well as those with a lower socioeconomic status (SES), to secure paid training opportunities in creative companies, and supporting them into full-time employment.

 Get recognised for your work and build your technical skills.
-The Young ARIAS is the new awards for 8 to 18 year olds and schools who love making audio.
+The Young Audio Awards are the new awards for 8 to 18 year olds and schools who love making audio.
 If you’re involved in radio, podcasts or audio projects, then we want to shine a spotlight on your talent.